gitcnd/Math-LiveStats/README.md

 # DESCRIPTION

-Math::LiveStats provides live statistical calculations (mean, standard deviation, p-value) over multiple window sizes for streaming data.
+Math::LiveStats provides live statistical calculations (mean, standard deviation, p-value, volume-weighted-average-price and stddev vwap) over multiple window sizes for streaming data.
 It uses West's algorithm for efficient updates and supports synthetic boundary entries to maintain consistent results.

-Note that, while it has upto 1 synthetic entry per windowsize (when old data shuffles out of the array, a linearly-interpo0lated synthetic entry is added or assumed), the mean, vwap and deviations are computed only over the data that exists inside the window.
-One or more entries may be missing (not including the oldest, which will be syntietic in that case).
+Stats are computed based on data that exists inside the given window size, plus possibly one (at most) synthetic entry: when old data shuffles out of the window, if there's no data exactly on the oldest boundary of the window, one synthetic value is assumed to be there, which is linearly-interpolated from the entries that appeared logically either side.

 # METHODS